Camden Town Murder – Solved!

 At first Ruby agreed but could not keep it a secret.
 She told a friend who had a friend who worked in Fleet Street.
 Ruby was contacted by the police and identified Robert Wood as he walked down Grays Inn Road, close to his home in Frederick Street.

-The identification of Wood by witnesses, the postcard in his handwriting and the burned letter and as the last person to have been seen with Emily at the Eagle convinced the police that they had their man and Wood was charged.
+Wood was the last person to have been seen with Emily at the Eagle and was charged.

 Robert William Thomas Cavers Wood